seng438-winter-2023/seng438-a1-Group16/seng438-a1-team_number.md

 # High-level description of the exploratory testing plan

-The plan used was pretty simple where 2 group members worked on testing and reporting while 2 group members worked on writing on azure devops however, there were occasional swaps where a group member testing became the group member writing the test and vise versa.
+We started off by reading the document given to us on github.
+Then ,we started noting the functionality of the  ATM into different categories.

-The testing was divided into 5 Sectors:
+The testing was then divided into 5 categories:
  System login/ System startup and System shutdown Deposit
 Withdraw
 Balance Inquiry
 Transfer

-The group members who were responsible for testing; started by dividing the 5 sectors and then manually entering each sector and performing  tests and checking if the functionality matches the promises given in the description in github.
+Since we decided to limit ourself to half an hour, we allocated six mins for each categories.
+In these six minutes each pair randomly go through the categories and performing  tests and checking if the functionality matches the promises given in the description in github.